s0606757/CA2017FP-Part2/README.md

 # NCTU 2017 Computer Architecture Final Project - Part 2

-**Part-2：Implement Sparse convolution , relu , and maxpooling in convLayerGPU() with CUDA and store your result in the outGPU and use NVVP to analyze your code.**
+**Part-2：Implement sparse convolution , relu , and maxpooling in convLayerGPU() with CUDA and store your result in the outGPU and use NVVP to analyze your code.**

 ## Download
 At command line type: